Kyaung

 A kyaung (/my/) is a monastery (vihara), comprising the domestic quarters and workplaces of Buddhist monks.
 Burmese kyaungs are sometimes also occupied by novice monks (samanera), lay attendants (kappiya), nuns (thilashin), and white-robed acolytes (ဖိုးသူတော် phothudaw).

 The kyaung has traditionally been the center of village life in Burma, serving as both the educational institution for children and a community center, especially for merit-making activities such as construction of buildings, offering of food to monks and celebration of Buddhist festivals, and observance of uposatha.
 Monasteries are not established by members of the sangha, but by laypersons who donate land or money to support the establishment.

 Kyaungs are typically built of wood, meaning that few historical monasteries built before the 1800s are extant.
 Kyaungs exist in Myanmar (Burma), as well as in neighboring countries with Theravada Buddhist communities, including neighboring China (e.g., Dehong Dai and Jingpo Autonomous Prefecture).
 According to 2016 statistics published by the State Sangha Maha Nayaka Committee, Myanmar is home to 62,649 kyaungs and 4,106 nunneries.
 Burmese monasteries are typically built on land zoned for monasteries, pagodas, or allotted by the government.
 In urban centres, monasteries tend to cluster together, due to lack of available land.

 Usage and etymology

 The modern Burmese language term kyaung (ကျောင်း) descends from the Old Burmese word kloṅ (က္လောင်).
 The strong connection between religion and schooling is reflected by fact that the kyaung is the same word now used to refer to secular schools.
 Kyaung is also used to describe Christian churches, Hindu temples, and Chinese temples.
 Mosques are an exception, as they use the term word bali (ဗလီ), which is derived from the Tamil word for 'school.'

-Kyaung has also been borrowed into Tai languages, including into Shan as kyong (spelt ၵျွင်း or ၵျေႃင်း) and into Tai Nuea as zông^{2} (ᥓᥩᥒᥰ, rendered in Chinese as 奘房).
+Kyaung has also been borrowed into Tai languages, including into Shan as kyong (spelt ၵျွင်း or ၵျေႃင်း) and into Tai Nuea as zông^{2} (ᥓᥩᥒᥰ, rendered in Chinese as zàngfáng).